How to build deal flow for venture capitalists

 • Answer questions on Quora

-• Attend local startup events or meetups and provide proactive, helpful advice
+• Attend local startup meetups or networking events and provide proactive, helpful advice

 Deal flow best practices